 Visit the famous gushing springs of Geysir and the great Gullfoss cataract, "Falling gold."
 From there we reach Thingvellir National Park Valley of Parliament is one of the most beautiful grabens on the surface of the globe.
 Major rift faults cross the valley from north to south.
 We have here an open book about tectonic plates.
 To the east of the valley we are in Europe, a few kilometers further west we arrive in America!
 In the fault Almannagjá stood summer sessions of the ancient parliament of the world oldest republics in, established in 930.
 Our journey ends in the late afternoon in Reykjavik.

-We stay at Hotel Leifur Eiriksson tonight, in front of the church of Hallgrimsskirkja.
+We stay at Guesthouse Sunna tonight, in front of the famous church of Hallgrimsskirkja in the center.

 Itinerary and safety: